Our philosophy is education through experience: Maximum enjoyment with minimum impact.

 Using eco-friendly cleaning products, packaged in bottles made from recycled New Zealand milk bottles, by Will and Able, a New Zealand company providing jobs for people with disabilities.

 Making conscious purchasing decisions to reduce our reliance on single-use plastics.

 We recycle all plastics, glass, tin, paper and cardboard.

-We composting green waste and send food waste to pigs and chickens in need.
+We compost green waste and send food waste to pigs and chickens in need.

 Using recycled & non-bleached paper wherever we can, from our toilet paper to our office paper.

 We only buy free range eggs and Fair Trade coffee.